 - Add flavorings to jars, then carefully dispense kombucha into each jar.

-- Cover and store for a few days (in a cool dark place).
-Note that carbonation will build up; “burp” the jars or bottles to release pressure every day or so.
+- Add kombucha to jars.
+Cover and store for 1-3 days (in a cool dark place).
+Note that carbonation may build up, depending on the ingredients you use, so be careful when opening!

 - Move to refrigerator and enjoy (or swap with your fellow Fermenters)!

 You can craft a simple fly trap to lure vinegar flies away from the good stuff.

 - Mail Order: From a Kombucha specialist.
 I got my original culture from Kombucha Kamp and love it!
 It has made dozens of babies.
 They ship nationwide, too (Disclosure: I am an affiliate for Kombucha Kamp, meaning I get a small percentage of sales made if you click these links and buy from them).

 - From a health-food store: Many local or regional brands now offer starter kits.

 - Craigslist or local classified ads- People are always giving them away (you’ll know why after your first batch!)

 - Ask for one on our Facebook page (indicating where you are located).
 Chances are other Fermenters in your area will be happy to give you one.